UoB-CSA/setup-guides/go-install/aws.md

 For Amazon Linux 2, the default login username is ec2-user

-1. Run the following commands in terminal to install Go (version 1.15.14) and sdl2 (normally this is not needed as it's in headless environment):
+1. Run the following commands in terminal to install Go and sdl2 (normally this is not needed as it's in headless environment):

 ```bash
 sudo yum install go